 Scottish football may not get the attention that its neighbor south of the border does, but it is a compelling league full of iconic teams, compelling characters and a host of interesting facts.

 Celtic and Rangers are collectively known as the Old Firm.
-Not only are they the most successful football clubs in Scotland, they also contest one of the fiercest football rivalries in the world.
+Not only are they the most successful football clubs in Scotland, but they also contest one of the fiercest football rivalries in the world.

 For most of recorded history, we humans have lived under the rule of an empire.
 But, which of the many that have existed were the greatest?